Ronald Acuña Jr. Player Props: Braves vs. Marlins

 Ronald Acuña Jr. At The Plate

-- In 75.0% of his 24 games this season, Acuna has picked up at least one hit.
-He's also had 13 multi-hit games.
+- Acuna has picked up a hit in 21 of 29 games this season, with multiple hits 14 times.

-- He has gone deep in 12.5% of his games this year, and 2.7% of his trips to the dish.
+- He has hit a home run in 17.2% of his games this season, and 3.8% of his plate appearances.

-- Acuna has driven home a run in six games this year (25.0%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on two occasions..
+- Acuna has an RBI in 10 of 29 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.